ghasshee/pen/README.md

 ## New Project (Written from Sctratch in Haskell)

-Deploying the heavily-modified old project's compiling EVM bytecode into blockchain, we should have checked the specification and we should run some tests, and then we must modify the compiler, but the old architecture turned out too untidy to modify, finally.
+Deploying the heavily-modified old project's compiling EVM bytecode into blockchain, we should have checked the specification and run some tests, and then we must have modified the compiler, but the old architecture turned out too untidy to modify, finally.

 We started new compiler from scratch in Haskell.
 Haskell is a purely functional programming language.
 Haskell is more expensive than OCaml in writing codes.
 You know, OCaml is a nice language because Coq Proof Assistant and its transpiler (Extraction Mechanism) gives us more formality than Haskell's code.
 However, Haskell gives us a lot of useful or visibly nice interpreter.